 In late October 1944, after a failed uprising and the destruction of an Auschwitz crematorium, Ruth and her sister were sent in a transport to a concentration camp in Nuremberg, Germany.
 Although Ruth was very sick by this time, she was still able to do the work assigned to her.
 By February 1945, the camp was destroyed from constant bombing.
 Ruth and Teresa were sent to another camp in Holysov, Czechoslovakia and worked in a factory that manufactured airplane parts.
 Conditions here were better than in the other camps.
 Three months later, Ruth and Teresa were liberated by the United States Army.

 Ruth and Teresa made their way back to Mukachevo where they reunited with their father.
 After she spent a year recovering in a hospital, Ruth and Herman immigrated to the United States on April 24, 1948 and Teresa followed six months later.
 The family settled in New York City where Ruth found a job as a cashier for the Education Alliance.
 She met Benjamin Cohen there and married him in 1952.
-They have three children and eight grandchildren.
+They have three children.
 Today Ruth lives in the Washington, DC area and is a volunteer at the United States Holocaust Memorial Museum.